-There are different approaches to DM as listed below and shown in Figure 10.
+There are different approaches to DM as listed below and shown in Figure 7-1.

-- Demand Response (DR) which is used when required - Energy efficiency, which results in permanent reduction of demand - Strategic load growth, which results in permanent increase of demand, beyond 'valley filling'.
+- Demand Response (DR), including peak shaving, load shifting, valley filling, and flexible load and generation, which is used when required - Energy efficiency, which results in permanent reduction of demand - Strategic load growth, which results in permanent increase of demand, beyond 'valley filling'.